Union Square Greenmarket

 101 E. 19th St., Union Square

+COVID-19 update: Open for pickup and delivery.
 The iconic Union Square Cafe moved from its namesake location to the corner of 19th and Park two years ago.
 The new space has all the charm of the original—subtle furnishings, great art, and the best service in New York City—but with more room, and more importantly, more barstools.
 This is one of those Danny Meyer establishments you can always rely on for a solid, even excellent, supper.
 A plate of Bibb and red oak leaf lettuces with a mustardy vinaigrette fools us into a healthy start every time.
 Following with those perfect knuckles of ricotta gnocchi in tomato sauce and ending with the banana tart is an order we rarely deviate from.
 Even people who hate bananas love this tart, improved only by the accompaniment of a glass of Sauternes.
 Trust.
+COVID-19 disclaimer: We are working hard to keep our listings as up to date as possible (deliveries, outdoor dining, etc.), but given the evolving nature of local COVID-19 restrictions, we recommend double-checking the information in this guide with any business you plan on visiting.
+Also, please note that we have not vetted…

 Chloe’s Soft Serve Fruit Co.